The next newsrewired digital journalism conference will take place on 11 July 2018 at Reuters in Canary Wharf, London.

 This will be our 22nd conference, and as usual, we are aiming to provide delegates with practical skills and ideas they can take home and explore in their own organisations.

-The conference will feature a mix of workshops and panel discussions about the latest tools, trends and techniques in digital journalism.
+The day will feature a mix of workshops and panel discussions about the latest tools, trends and techniques in digital journalism.

-We are still working on the programme, which will soon be updated with more session descriptions and speakers, but in the meantime here’s a draft agenda to give you an idea of what you can expect on the day.
+We are still working on the programme, so more speakers and sessions will be announced soon – but you can see a draft agenda below to get a better idea of what to expect from the day.

 |Time||Sessions and speakers|